ChowFan/CSE351---Titanic-EDA/README.md

-# cse351-project-titanic-dataset
+# CSE351 - Titanic EDA

 Exploratory data analysis and modeling on the titanic dataset

-Final score: 37/35